Khun Sa: Surrender and retirement

 In the 1990s Khun Sa's influence and power in the region declined.
 Part of this was due to the opening of new trade routes for heroin that ran from Yunnan to ports in southeastern China, which reduced his importance as a middleman for the drug along the Thai border.
-Other drug trafficking routes opened up to India, Laos, and Cambodia, which Khun Sa did not control.
+Other drug trafficking routes opened up to India, Laos, and Cambodia, which Khun Sa did not control, around this time he was confronted by the investigative journalist Roger Cook for an edition of ITV's The Cook Report on him & the drug trade in order to save the lives of two Birmingham girls in prison for drug trafficking.
 In the early 1990s his organization began to be challenged militarily by another nominally independent ethnic rebel organization in northern Myanmar, the United Wa State Army.
 This conflict put pressure on his leadership.

 Khun Sa's surrender to the Burmese government coincided with, and may have been motivated by, a loss of support from other Shan leaders.
 After his front man within the Mong Tai Army, his longtime subordinate, Chairman Moh Heng, died of cancer in 1991, his control over the organization began to weaken.
 After Moh Heng's death he called a Shan "parliament", attracting hundreds of representatives from across the region.
 At this meeting he declared the creation of an independent Shan State, with himself as president.
 Many of his rivals from within the Mong Tai Army refused to accept his leadership, claiming that he was using the independence movement primarily as a front for his drug running operations, and formed a rival Shan organization, the "Shan State National Army".

 Khun Sa exported his heroin through a network of underworld contacts and brokers based in Thailand, Yunnan, Macao, Hong Kong, and Singapore.
 Once he sold his products to these dealers, he had no control of where they were transported.
 Some of his business associates believed that he was only a front man for underworld Chinese drug interests, and many were terrified of him.
 By 1995 the DEA managed to discover and break the link between Khun Sa and his foreign brokers.
 Khun Sa's income then began to decline, and he began to consider retirement.